|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Students observe basic operative procedures and techniques of history and physical examination in general otolaryngology and pediatric otolaryngology.
 Students observe residents and attending physicians in the clinic setting and operating room.
-Students have the opportunity to attend departmental Grand Rounds at Long Island College Hospital, morbidity and mortality sessions, multidisciplinary tumor board conferences, and other conferences.
+Students have the opportunity to attend departmental Grand Rounds at SUNY Downstate Medical Center, morbidity and mortality sessions, multidisciplinary tumor board conferences, and other conferences.

 Elective in Third Year:

 Third year students complete a four week clerkship for students contemplating applying to otolaryngology residency.
 The student “shadows” an attending during outpatient clinic and inpatient rounds.
-Students have the opportunity to attend departmental Grand Rounds at Long Island College Hospital, morbidity and mortality sessions, multidisciplinary tumor board conferences, and other conferences.
+Students have the opportunity to attend departmental Grand Rounds at SUNY Downstate Medical Center, morbidity and mortality sessions, multidisciplinary tumor board conferences, and other conferences.
 Each student makes a 10-minute presentation at the completion of his/her clerkship.

 Core Year (MS3) Elective in Otolaryngology: Third year students will follow the daily schedule of the residents, seeing patients with them and attending the departmental conferences.
 All students must attend the rotation every day for the full day unless they have prior permission from the supervising attending to be absent.
 They are required to read in depth about two diseases or clinical problems and be prepared to discuss these with the supervising attending or resident.

 Elective in Third Year: Third year students may take a 2 or 4 week elective in either general otolaryngology or pediatric otolaryngology.
-The experience includes participation in daily teaching rounds and work rounds with attendings and residents involved in inpatient care, participating in the operating room procedures, working in the ambulatory clinics, participating in all teaching conferences in including weekly grand rounds at Long Island College Hospital, weekly head-and-neck tumor journal club at Kings County Hospital Center and other conferences.
+The experience includes participation in daily teaching rounds and work rounds with attendings and residents involved in inpatient care, participating in the operating room procedures, working in the ambulatory clinics, participating in all teaching conferences in including weekly grand rounds at SUNY Downstate Medical Center, weekly head-and-neck tumor journal club at Kings County Hospital Center and other conferences.
 Each student makes a 10-minute case discussion and literature review at the final grand rounds during the rotation.
 Guidance is provided in the preparation of this presentation.